redux-saga/redux-saga/docs/api/README.md

 export const getCart = state => state.cart
 ```

-Then we can use that selector from inside the `checkout` Saga
+Then we can use that selector from inside a Saga using the `select` Effect

 `./sagas.js`
 ```javascript